Modern Graphics Programming Primer

 Also Included

 This e-book comes with a companion “Getting Started with OpenGL ES 3+ Programming” tutorial series.
-The tutorials cover the practical “how-to” side; taking you from zero to rendering a basic 3D scene with lighting.
+These hands-on tutorials cover the practical “how-to” side; taking you from zero to rendering a basic 3D scene with lighting.

 Check out the tutorials for free (link).